LizaLaugardHald/Tic-Tac-Toe-by-Liza/README.md

 3. Anaconda

 ## How to run the game
-Run the "Tic Tac Toe by Liza.ipynb" file in a Jupiter Notebook.
+Run the "Tic Tac Toe by Liza.ipynb" file in Jupiter Notebook.